Prasannakumar-kumta/Learning-and-Teaching-Python/README.md

 # Learning-Python
-Bassic codes to learn python
+Bassic codes to learn python, and also my teaching notes to begginers.